bitnami/charts/_docs/authoring-kubernetes-manifests.md

               command: ["nginx", "-s", "quit"]
 ```

-Similarly a `postStart` hook can used to execute a command after a container has been started.
+Similarly a `postStart` hook can be specified to execute a command after a container has been started.

 ### Volumes